Rock-a-Doodle: Plot

-In 1957, Chanticleer, a rooster whose singing raises the sun every morning, gets into a fight with a stranger sent by the Grand Duke of Owls, whose kind hates sunlight.
-Chanticleer defeats his attacker but forgets to crow, and the sun rises anyway.
+Chanticleer, a rooster whose singing raises the sun every morning, gets into a fight with a stranger sent by the Grand Duke of Owls, whose kind hates sunlight.
+Chanticleer defeats his attacker, but forgets to crow, and the sun rises anyway.
 Ridiculed and rejected by the other animals, Chanticleer leaves the farm in shame, and the sun goes back down as Chanticleer had not crowed.
 Afterward, perpetual darkness and rainfall threaten the farm with flooding.

-This story is a fairy tale read by his mother to a young boy named Edmond.
+This story is a fairy tale read to a young boy named Edmond by his mother.
 Their family's farm is in danger of being destroyed in a storm, and when his mother leaves to assist the rest of the family, Edmond calls for Chanticleer's return.
-He is instead greeted by the Duke, who is angered by Edmond's interference and uses his magical breath to transform Edmond into a kitten with the intent to devour him.
-Edmond is saved by Patou, a basset hound from Chanticleer's farm who struggles to tie his shoes, and Edmond manages to drive away the Duke with a flashlight.
+He is instead greeted by the Duke, who is angered by Edmond's interference and uses his magical breath to transform Edmond into a kitten with the intent to eat him.
+Edmond is saved by Patou, a Basset Hound from Chanticleer's farm, and Edmond manages to drive away the Duke with a flashlight.
 Edmond then meets several other animals from the farm, all of whom hope to find Chanticleer and apologize to him for their behavior.
-Edmond accompanies Patou, a cowardly magpie named Snipes, and the intellectual field mouse Peepers to the city, while the rest of the animals remain at Edmond's house.
+Edmond accompanies Patou, a cowardly magpie named Snipes, and the intellectual field mouse Peepers, to the city, while the rest of the animals remain at Edmond's house.